wildfly-extras/wildfly-cassandra/README.md

 Why not use a stock Cassandra version?

-The reason is simple: Cassandra isn't designed to be used an embedded library.
+The reason is simple: Cassandra isn't designed to be used as an embedded library.
 In particular the CassandraDaemon and some of the core services make heavy use 'System.exit()' calls.
-But in order to embed Cassandra as a managed service, we had to remove some of the code that would otherwise break the service contracts in Wildlfy.
+In order to embed Cassandra as a managed service, we had to remove some of the code that would otherwise break the service contracts in Wildlfy.